Punnett Square For Green Eyes

 Decoding Eye Color Inheritance: A Deep Dive into Punnett Squares and Green Eyes

 Understanding how traits are passed down through generations is a fascinating journey into the world of genetics.
 Eye color, a visually striking characteristic, provides an excellent example to explore the principles of inheritance.
-This article delves into the intricacies of eye color genetics, focusing specifically on green eyes and how Punnett squares can help predict the probability of inheriting this less common eye color.
+Even so, this article breaks down the intricacies of eye color genetics, focusing specifically on green eyes and how Punnett squares can help predict the probability of inheriting this less common eye color.
 We'll move beyond the basics, exploring the complexities and nuances of this seemingly simple trait.

 Introduction to Mendelian Genetics and Eye Color

-Gregor Mendel's groundbreaking work laid the foundation for our understanding of inheritance.
-His experiments with pea plants revealed the existence of genes, the fundamental units of heredity, and alleles, different versions of a gene.
-Eye color is a polygenic trait, meaning it's influenced by multiple genes, but the most significant contribution comes from the BEY2 gene, located on chromosome 15.
+Gregor Mendel's notable work laid the foundation for our understanding of inheritance.
+On the flip side, his experiments with pea plants revealed the existence of genes, the fundamental units of heredity, and alleles, different versions of a gene.
+Also, eye color is a polygenic trait, meaning it's influenced by multiple genes, but the most significant contribution comes from the BEY2 gene, located on chromosome 15.
 This gene controls the production of melanin, the pigment responsible for eye color.

 The Simplified Punnett Square Model: Brown, Blue, and Green Eyes